 Today’s post is highlighting a new activity, the Valentines Hole Punch Card.
-This is a great tool to add to your occupational therapy activities for February, while using a hand strengthening activity with a heart theme.
+This is a great tool to add to your Valentine’s Day occupational therapy activities, while using a hand strengthening activity with a heart theme.

 Why do children like Valentine’s day?
 It is not writing out cards or focusing on letters, but candy of course!
 Any opportunity to get candy is a welcomed treat for most young people.
 Now that we have established who is in favor, and who is opposed to this holiday, let’s focus on entertaining and celebrating with the children, since we KNOW they appreciate a good Valentine.